UKBMI Scale

 What does change is the context.
 Women, on average, have a higher proportion of body fat than men at the same BMI.
 Women also live through hormonal life stages — puberty, pregnancy, perimenopause — where weight distribution and water retention can shift within weeks.
 BMI is a single number; a woman’s weight story across a lifetime is not.

-For a quick read on whether your weight sits in the NHS healthy range, here are the upper and lower bounds for common UK women’s heights:
+For a quick read on whether your weight sits in the NHS healthy range, here are the lower and upper bounds for common UK women’s heights.
+These figures are calculated from BMI 18.5 to 24.9.

 Use the UK BMI calculator for your exact figures, or the full BMI chart for every height.